vados-sa/CPP/Module 02/README.md

 ** Ad-hoc polymorphism, operator overloading and the Orthodox Canonical class form **

+# ex00 & ex01
-# The Orthodox Canonical class form
+## The Orthodox Canonical class form
 ### Default Constructor
 `Class();`

 Member function that it's called to initialize an object with default values when an object is instatiated.
 ### Parameterized Constructor
-(Not mandatory for the canonical form)
+(Apparently not mandatory for the canonical form)

 `Class(data_type parameter1, data_type parameter2, ...)`